Google AI Overview: What do the AI overviews mean for SEO & SEA in the B2B sector?

 ensures long-term presence,

-increases trust and reputation
+increasing trust and reputation.

-in Google Analytics
+evaluation in Google Analytics

-and Google Search Console
+and Google Search Console.

-Opportunity for new lead generation strategies,
+Opportunity for new lead generation strategies

 that offer added value